nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
-* is a full-time university student in Singapore with a fixed schedule.
+* is a full-time university student in Singapore with a fixed schedule
 * is giving private tuition to a significant number of students
 * has a need to manage a significant number of students' information
 * prefer desktop apps over other types